-The AMA's tepid reaction stems from the traditional role of organized medical groups to "advocate for and protect" their members, Bagley said.
+The AMA's tepid reaction stems from the traditional role of organized medical groups to "advocate for and protect" their members, Bagley says.
 "Pay-for-performance is now seen as something that physicians need to be protected against."

 Among other efforts, the academy has been at the forefront of national initiatives to develop standardized measures to assess quality.

-The Texas Medical Association, like the AMA, has expressed anxiety about whether the "goal of these programs is really to improve quality or whether it's a scheme to save money for health plans," said Lewis Foxhall, a family physician in Houston who chairs the association's council on socio-economics.
-"On the positive side," he said, "the idea of aligning incentives to promote improvements in quality is a good one.
+The Texas Medical Association, like the AMA, has expressed anxiety about whether the "goal of these programs is really to improve quality or whether it's a scheme to save money for health plans," says Lewis Foxhall, M.D., a family physician in Houston who chairs the association's council on socio-economics.
+"On the positive side," he says, "the idea of aligning incentives to promote improvements in quality is a good one.
 No matter what, we're all going to be dealing with it, so we're trying to understand it.
 Hopefully, we can make the best of it."